Skip to main content Skip to secondary navigation

 Main content start

 • Hold a pre-interview meeting: Be prepared by assigning questions to each member of the interview team.
 Questions should be shared with and approved by the local HR team before the interview.
-Ask a mix of technical questions and behavioral questions to gauge that the candidate can successfully perform the job and ensure that the candidate will succeed in Stanford's environment.
+Ask a mix of technical questions and behavioral questions to gauge whether the candidate can successfully perform the job and ensure that the candidate will succeed in Stanford's environment.
 All candidates should be asked the same questions.

 • Utilize the interview team during the offer stage by asking them to congratulate the offeree and offer to answer any questions the offeree has.